ventureoo/BloodFading/README.md

 ## Requirements

+- Java 8+
-Can work on versions of Java 8+ and requires the latest ProtocolLib to support the latest versions of Minecraft.
+- Requires the latest ProtocolLib to support the latest versions of Minecraft.